-Sermon delivered on Lent 3B, Sunday, March 4, 2018, at St. Augustine’s Anglican Church, Westerville, OH.
+Sermon delivered on Sunday, Trinity 17B, September 23, 2018 at St. Augustine’s Anglican Church, Westerville, OH.

-If you prefer to listen to the audio podcast of today’s sermon, usually somewhat different from the text below, click here.
+If you prefer to listen to the audio podcast of this sermon, usually somewhat different from the text below, click here.

 In the name of God: the Father, the Son, and the Holy Spirit.
 Amen.